CreditDigital/widget/README.md

   }
 }
 ```

+*Note: If you the amount passed in is less than the minimumAmount, a "0.00" will be returned*

 ### Checkout without the checkout button
 You can build your own checkout experience as long as you make a `GET` request to CreditDigital at the end.
 Remember to encode the URL.